Advanced-Step Real-time Iterations with Four Levels -- New Error Bounds and Fast Implementation in acados: Numerical experiments

 \section{Numerical experiments}

-This section compares different MPC controllers in a numerical simulation study.
-The results are obtained using \acados{} via Python on a Laptop with an Intel i5-8365U CPU, 16 GB of RAM running Ubuntu 22.04.
-The experiments can be found at \url{https://github.com/FreyJo/AS-RTI-acados}.
+This section compares different MPC controllers in an open-source numerical simulation study \cite{as_rti_acados} using \href{https://github.com/acados/acados/releases/tag/v0.3.2}{\acados{} v0.3.2} \cite{acados_releases} via Python on a Laptop with an Intel i5-8365U CPU, 16 GB of RAM running Ubuntu 22.04.

 \paragraph{Inverted pendulum on cart test problem} The differential state of the model is $x = [p, \theta, s, \omega]^\top$ with cart position $p$, cart velocity $s$, angle of the pendulum $\theta$ and angular velocity $\omega$.
 The control input $u$ is a force acting on the cart in the horizontal plane.
 The ODE, describing the system dynamics can be found e.g. in~\cite{Verschueren2021}.
 In our OCP formulation, $u$ is constrained to be in $[-40, 40]$.
 The goal is to stabilize the system in the unstable upright position driving all states to zero.
 We formulate the linear least squares cost $l(x, u) = x^\top Q x + u^\top R u $ with cost weights are $Q = \mathrm{diag}(100, 10^3, 0.01, 0.01) $, $ R = 0.2 $.
 The terminal cost term is set to $E(x) = x^\top P x$, where $P$ is obtained as a solution of the discrete algebraic Riccati equation with cost and dynamics linearized at the steady state.